deterbold/CdP/content/event/Reading Group AI/index.md

 active: true

 # Change the location and address of the event
-location: IT University of Copenhagen
+location: ITU Campus
 address:
-  street:
+  street: Rued Langgaards Vej 7
-  city:
+  city: Copenhagen
-  region:
+  region: Copenhagen
-  postcode:
+  postcode: 2300
-  country:
+  country: Denmark

 summary: The Center for Digital Play meets and discusses classic and modern critical AI texts.
 abstract: This reading group will meet and discuss classic and contemporary critical AI texts.
-The reading group is intended for the Center for Digital Play faculty.
-However, there may be open spots for guests.
-Inquiries should be directed to Miguel Sicart via email (miguelATituDOTdk).
+The reading group organized by and for the faculty of the Center for Digital Play.
+However, a limited amount of guests are welcome.
+For inquiries, please contact Miguel Sicart (miguel_AT_itu_DOT_dk).

 # Insert here the event start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-10-3T13:00:00Z'
+date: '2023-10-03T13:00:00Z'
 #date_end: '2022-09-15T13:00:00Z'
 all_day: false